 During my wandering years of traveling the west and investigating old homesteads in both the US and Canada.
 I found two plants that frequently showed up.
 One was Lemon Balm and the other Horehound also a plant of the mint family.

 I realized these plants were clues that affirmed original homesteads.
 The herb is hardy and easy to grow.
 Is used for medicine, added to food and drink recipes, a helpful draw for insect pollinators.
-An important herb to have on hand.
+An important herb and helpful plant to have on hand.

 Lemon Balm's Calming Effect